malindas/C---Pipe-Fork-and-Exec-sample-in-linux/README.md

-# C---Pipe-Fork-and-Exec-sample-in-linux
+# C-Pipe-Fork-and-Exec-sample-in-linux
-Siimple Implementation of named fork, exec and named pipe in linux with c
+Simple Implementation of fork, exec,pipe and named pipe in linux with c